Theleruby/foundryvtt-starfinder/README.md

 ## Objectives of the fork

+The official Starfinder system definition for Foundry appears to be an early alpha version that is largely abandoned (it appears dead for months at a time, gets a flurry of updates, then dies again).
+I've been finding problems with it continuously - it's extremely buggy, with large swathes of mistakes in the data and many questionable design choices.
+I'm grateful for the fact that it exists, and for those who have put time into developing it over the years (THANK YOU!), but because of the generally abandoned state of the project, I had no optimism for those issues to get fixed in any prompt amount of time.
+I also don't like to contribute directly to open-source projects, because in my experience this causes more drama than I can manage.

+Consequently, I elected to fork the project so that I could fix the most urgent problems.

 ### Short term objectives
 * Bug fixes to the core
 * Corrections to the existing content in the compendium
 * Adding missing content to the compendium
 * Integration of homebrew rules changes into the core (e.g. changing KAC+8 to KAC+4)
+* Adding a custom weapon attack and damage roll bonus system for NPCs
 * Adding hooks for my extension module, [rubicon-sfrpg](https://github.com/theleruby/rubicon-sfrpg/)

 ### Long term objectives